Sanofi dengue vaccine less effective than hoped

 "This is a milestone, but we need to wait for the results of two large Phase III efficacy trials to have a better understanding of the vaccine," Lang said.

-Sanofi is conducting final-stage Phase III trials with 31,000 participants in Asia and Latin America.
+Sanofi is currently conducting final-stage Phase III trials with 31,000 participants in Asia and Latin America.

 If the Thai trial results had been strong enough, it could have filed for early marketing approval in some countries.
 Instead, attention will now focus on results for the ongoing Phase III trials, with any commercial launch in 2015 or later.